Some posts contain compensated links. Please read this disclaimer for more info.

 More reading: Travel Itinerary For One Week in Moscow

-One of Moscow’s most budget-friendly options, the Izmailovo complex comprises five interconnected blocks, which are very popular with big groups of travelers.
-Each one of the five blocks has its own name, but in general, service and prices are often quite similar.
+One of the most budget-friendly Moscow accommodation options, the Izmailovo complex comprises five interconnected blocks, which are very popular with big groups of travelers.
+Each of the five blocks has its own name, but service and prices are often quite similar.

 Although not necessarily located in the central Moscow districts, the hotel is situated right beside Partizanskaya metro station.
-It takes about 20 minutes to reach the Red Square by metro.
-The Izmailovo Kremlin and the area locals call the Vernissage (otherwise large shopping area and the flea market) were just an added bonus to staying at this hotel.
+It takes about 20 minutes to reach Red Square by metro.
+The Izmailovo Kremlin and the area locals call the Vernissage (an otherwise large shopping area and the flea market) were just a bonus to staying at this hotel.

 Other Good Hotels In Moscow